cakephp/docs/en/appendices/3-3-migration-guide.rst

 Cache Shell Added
 =================

-To help you better manage cached data from a CLI environment, a shell command has been added that exposes methods for clearing cached data::
+To help you better manage cached data from the CLI environment, a shell command has been added that exposes methods for clearing cached data::

     // Clear one cache config